Any issues or questions during the build, you can email us at email@example.com or message us on facebook, we’ll be happy to help!

 We’d really recommend 3S if you’re just getting started as it’s cheap and most likely if you’ve worked with beetles your charger will work with it.
 If you’re feeling confident 5S will give you more speed/power on our 18V drills!
 Our BBB Feather ESCs will support two drills per side if you decide to do four wheel drive.

-Note often these ESCs have built in BECs – be sure to only use one BEC in your bot to power your receiver, we generally recommend using an external BEC, but if you want to use one off your ESC of the two drive ESC – disable the other by cutting the red wire off the servo connector.
+Be sure to only use one BEC in your bot to power your receiver, we generally recommend using an external BEC, but if you want to use one off your ESC of the two drive ESC – disable the other by cutting the red wire off the servo connector.
 If you use an external BEC, cut the red wire on all ESCs’ servo connectors in your bot.

 Binding Receiver to Transmitter, Mixing to set up drive